Olympics row deepens as 35 countries demand ban for Russia and Belarus | Sports-Games

 Olympics row deepens as 35 countries demand ban for Russia and Belarus

 A group of 35 countries, including the United States, Germany and Australia, will demand that Russian and Belarusian athletes are banned from the 2024 Olympics, the Lithuanian sports minister said on Friday, deepening the uncertainty over the Paris Games.

-The move cranks up the pressure on an International Olympic Committee (IOC) that is desperate to avoid what is arguably the worlds' biggest sporting event being torn asunder by the bloody conflict unfolding in Ukraine.
+A group of 35 countries, including the United States, Germany and Australia, will demand that Russian and Belarusian athletes are banned from the 2024 Olympics, the Lithuanian sports minister said on Friday, deepening the uncertainty over the Paris Games.
+The move cranks up the pressure on an International Olympic Committee (IOC) that is desperate to avoid the sporting event being torn asunder by the bloody conflict unfolding in Ukraine.

 "We are going in the direction that we would not need a boycott because all countries are unanimous," Jurgita Siugzdiniene said.
-Ukrainian President Volodymyr Zelenskiy took part in the online meeting attended by 35 ministers to discuss the call for the ban, a Lithuanian sports ministry spokesperson said earlier.
+Ukrainian President Volodymyr Zelenskiy took part in the online meeting attended by 35 ministers to discuss the call for the ban, pointing out 228 Ukrainian athletes and coaches died as a result of the Russian aggression.

-The spokesperson said Zelenskiy's message to participants was that principles of neutrality cannot apply to Russia's invasion of Ukraine. ""A privilege to host @ZelenskyyUa today at our summit on Olympic participation," British sports minister Lucy Frazer wrote on Twitter.
+"If there's an Olympics sport with killings and missile strikes, you know which national team would take the first place," he told the ministers.
+"Terror and Olympism are two opposites, they cannot be combined."

 Ukraine has threatened to boycott the games if Russian and Belarusian athletes compete and Ukrainian boxer Oleksandr Usyk has said Russians will win "medals of blood, deaths and tears" if allowed to take part.
 Such threats have revived memories of boycotts in the 1970s and 1980s during the Cold War era that still haunt the global Olympic body today, and it has called on Ukraine to drop them.